Intelligent Routing

 Network-layer Steering

-Banyan makes a decision on whether to route a packet over a tunnel or directly to the internet:
+Cloud Secure Edge makes a decision about whether to route a packet over a tunnel or directly to the internet:

 1. Private network traffic flows over a Service Tunnel